 - Masters-level degree in linguistics (or equivalent) with a minimum B+ grade point average

 - Statement of Intent of up to 500 words (2 pages, double spaced) outlining your research interest and your proposed area of study

 - Resume or CV

 - A course listing of previously taken linguistics and applied linguistics related courses with a brief course description.
-When uploading your admissions material, your course listing should be uploaded with your transcript.
+When uploading your admissions material, your course listing should be scanned and uploaded with your transcript.

 Please Note: Applicants need not contact our Faculty members directly regarding supervisions.
 The supervisory process does not take place during the application process but rather once an applicant starts the program.
 PhD applicants are asked to review our faculty information to ensure that there are members with similar interests as theirs and to make suggestions on their application as to who they would like to work with.
 This information can be included with the statement of intent.

-PhD Applicants who have studied at a university where English is not the official main language of instruction must, with their application, also produce proof of an English Equivalency score:
+PhD Applicants who have studied at a university where English is not the official main language of instruction must, with their application, also produce proof of an English Equivalency score.
+An unofficial copy of the score can be scanned and uploaded with your transcript.

 - Paper-based: 600